Current Openings

 Department: English and Honors Program

-Research Title: Inclusive Shakespeare and Why It Matters
+Research Title: Shakespeare and Social Justice

-Description: In the era of #BlackLivesMatter and #MeTo, how do we engage with classical texts that are traditionally associated with colonial and patriarchal practices?
-Through the lenses of critical race and gender theories, this book de-colonizes the ways in which people habitually interpret Shakespeare’s plays.
+Description: This project examines how our contemporary worldwide performances of Shakespeare adapt the plays for social justice causes.
+Through the lenses of critical race and gender theories, this project de-colonizes the ways in which people habitually interpret Shakespeare’s plays.
 The chapters focus on racialized bodies, performance of gender and sexuality, disability narratives, feminist interventions, class struggle, and intersectional identities.
-The recent social justice turn in the arts has given relevance and

-purpose to art.
-Emotional investment in a story spurs people into action, and it is validating and encouraging for audiences to see themselves represented
+The recent social justice turn in the arts has given contemporary relevance and purpose to the canon.
+Emotional investment in a story spurs people into action, and it is validating and encouraging for audiences to see themselves represented on screen.

 Number of openings: 1